CharlyJazz/Sinatra-Sequel-Backbone/README.md

 1. Clone the repo.
 2. Install the gems with the command `bundle install --with test development`.
-3. Install front-end dependencies with the command `npm install`
+3. Install front-end dependencies with the command `npm install` or `yarn install`
 4. Run the command `npm run watch` for create bundle app file
 5. Create roles with the command `bundle exec rake db:role:create`
 6. Create tags with the command `bundle exec rake db:tag:create`